CiscoSE/cc-cisco-sample-code/{{cookiecutter.project_slug}}/README.md

 ## Technologies & Frameworks Used

-Enumerate the technical components of your solution.
-For those initiated with the technologies you are using, this enumeration should immediately set the context for your project.
+This is Cisco Sample Code!
+What Cisco and third-party technologies are you working with?
+Are you using a some coding framework or software stack?
+A simple list will set the context for your project.

 **Cisco Products & Services:**